fsharp/fslang-design/RFCs/FS-1093-additional-conversions.md

 7. Inadvertent use of the mechanism should not introduce confusion or bugs

+8. The F# programmer is not encouraged to start adding `op_Implicit` conversions to their type designs

 NOTE: The aim is to make a feature which is trustworthy and barely noticed.
 It's not the sort of feature where you tell people "hey, go use this" - instead the aim is that you don't need to be cognisant of the feature when coding in F#, though you may end up using the mechanism when calling a library, or when coding with numeric data, or when using data supporting subtyping.
 Technical knowledge of the feature is not intended to be part of the F# programmer's working knowledge, it's just something that makes using particular libraries nice and coding less irritating, without making it less safe.

 There is no design goal to mimic all the numeric widenings of C#.